akmalovaa/mikrotik-containers/benchmark_cpu.md

 Decent results with a good price-to-performance ratio.

 ### HAP AX2 (IPQ-6010)
-Although the HAP AX2 has the same IPQ-6010 processor as the HAP AX3, its performance is significantly lower.
+It has the same CPU but absolutely not the same performance as the ax³ IPQ-6010.
+Due to the smaller form factor the ax² is worse at dissipating heat, so the CPU clock is limited to the base frequency, while the ax³ can boost to 1800MHz.
 It shows about 48% of the HAP AX3 performance in single-threaded mode and about 48% in multi-threaded mode.
-This may be related to lower clock frequencies or power limitations.
 Despite this, thanks to its low price ($99), it offers an acceptable price-to-performance ratio for basic tasks.
 However, the lack of a USB port makes it less attractive and there is no particular point in buying this device for running containers.

 ### CHR VPS (x86_64)